AngryBeaver/beavers-system-interface/README.md

   I did not know this system, so I searched for a way to allow others to write the system dependent parts for their system they know without breaking my module.
-- ### Discussion about open gameinng Lisence"
+- ### Discussion about "open gaming Licence"
-  With the discussion of wizards of the coast "open gaming lisence", I do no longer want to write a module explicitly for dnd especially if I can get sued for any or no reasons.
+  With the discussion of wizards of the coast "open gaming licence", I do no longer want to write a module explicitly for dnd especially if I can get sued for any or no reasons.
 So I decided to rewrite my module system agnostic.
 Then I only need to write an implementation of BSI for dnd5e, this implementation does not enable anyone todo anything it just